DingGroup/pccg/docs/source/index.rst

 Welcome to Potential Contrasting!
 =================================================

-Potential contrasting can learn a potential energy function using an ensemble of molecular conformations such that the learned potential energy can reproduce the conformational distribution.
-An example use of potential contrasting is to learn coarse-grained force fields using molecular conformations generated by all-atom simulations.
+`Potential contrasting <https://arxiv.org/abs/2205.10861>`_ is an efficient method for learning a potential energy function that can reproduce an ensemble of molecular conformations.
+It can be easily applied to can learn coarse-grained force fields based on all-atom simulations.
+It generalizes the `noise contrastive esitmation method <https://proceedings.mlr.press/v9/gutmann10a>`_ to use complex unnormalized noise distributions constructed using molecular dynamics techniques such as `umbrella sampling <https://en.wikipedia.org/wiki/Umbrella_sampling>`_.

 .. toctree::